KristofferC/OhMyREPL.jl/docs/src/features/error_messages.md

 # Error Messages

 !!! warn
-    This feature only works on Julia v0.5 and currently v0.6 master.
-Due to rapid changes of the master branch, stability on v0.6 can not be guaranteed.
+    This feature only works on Julia v0.5.
+Error messages on 0.6 have been improved enough that this feature is not needed.

 `OhMyREPL` provides what can be argued to be a bit nicer error messages than Julia's default ones.